Achieving Marital Bliss

 Two of us in the conversation are men.
 I expressed the belief that it will not be too much for a man to always initiate the kiss and make up process.
 It doesn’t matter whose at fault – him or his lady.
 That’s what real gentlemen do.

-In that conversation I also shared a personal strategy for a happy married life.
+I said that I couldn’t agree more with what was said.
+At that point I shared my personal strategy for a happy married life.
 I set a personal goal and is exerting my best efforts to achieve it – “Make the lady of my house feel loved, needed and respected.”
 The preceding words enclosed in parentheses are included among those that I recite when doing my daily positive affirmations.
-By the grace of God, it works.
+I swear to God it works.

 We all agreed at the end that what could help attain marital bliss is for both husband and wife to make each other feel special – that the man should not think that the courtship ends when the wedding bells stop ringing and the woman should try her best to look beautiful in the eyes of her husband everyday in more ways than one.